Research and reports

 Eventually, keeping paper records won't meet the requirements of tax legislation.

-'More complex' businesses include trusts, 'not for profit' organisations that are not set up as a company, VAT divisions, VAT groups, those public sector entities required to provide additional information on their VAT return (such as government departments and NHS Trusts), local authorities, public corporations, traders based overseas, those required to make payments on account and annual accounting scheme users.
+'More complex' businesses needed to comply with MTD from October 2019.
+These include trusts, 'not for profit' organisations that are not set up as a company, VAT divisions, VAT groups, those public sector entities required to provide additional information on their VAT return (such as government departments and NHS Trusts), local authorities, public corporations, traders based overseas, those required to make payments on account and annual accounting scheme users.

 At the moment Making Tax Digital only affects VAT-registered businesses – but eventually, all businesses will have to comply.

-Here's how to register for Making Tax Digital, making sure you’re complying with the right phases.
+Here's how to set up a Making Tax Digital for your business, making sure you’re complying with the right phases.

 You can use spreadsheets to calculate or summarise VAT transactions and work out what information you need to send to HMRC.
 But ultimately you'll need to use compatible software to send that information.
 You might also need what HMRC calls 'bridging software', which converts your records to the right format before you submit.

-The pilot lets you keep records digitally and send income tax updates to HMRC instead of filing a Self Assessment tax return.
-The government estimates that so far, around 30 per cent of businesses and landlords have signed up voluntarily.
+Making Tax Digital lets you keep records digitally and send income tax updates to HMRC instead of filing a Self Assessment tax return.

 At the end of the accounting year, you'll send a final report and your tax for the year will be calculated.
 This is the point at which you'll claim any allowances and reliefs.

-If you make more than £10,000 a year from your rental properties, you will need to sign up for Making Tax Digital by April 2024.
+If you make more than £50,000 a year from your rental properties and pay tax through Self Assessment, you'll need to sign up for Making Tax Digital by April 2026.

 At the moment, you can join the scheme voluntarily, should you wish to.